MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-admin-role-group-permissions-in-eop.md

 description: "Admins can learn how to assign or remove permissions in the Exchange admin center (EAC) in Exchange Online Protection."
 ---

-# Manage admin role group permissions in EOP
+# Manage role groups in EOP

-In standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, you can use the Exchange admin center (EAC) to make a user a member of a role group or groups in order to assign them permissions to perform specific administrative tasks.
-You can also remove a user from a role group or groups by using the EAC.
+In standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, you can use the Exchange admin center (EAC) to add users to role groups.
+Adding a users to a role group gives the user permissions to do specific admin tasks.
+You can also remove users from role groups.

+For more information about roles and role groups, see [Permissions in standalone EOP](feature-permissions-in-eop.md).

 ## What do you need to know before you begin?